NorthChild/Educational_NASA_Mission_Control_simulation/README.md

 # to do
 - add images
-- add useful engineering and scientific information regardin the launch sequence
+- add useful engineering and scientific information regarding the launch sequence

 # must be viewed from large screen, try resizing if you notice elements overlapping (idea configuration 1332.92×691.717)